jgato/jgato/random_docs/Configuring SRIOV Intel E810 NIC with ZTP.md

 12,60
 ```

-We need 8 Reserved CPU for regular processes.
-But having in mind, that we have to pair also the siblings.
-So:
+We use 8 Reserved CPU for platform processes.
+But having in mind, that we have to pair also the siblings:

 * Take 2 from each NUMA: